davidecollato/davidecollato.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Davide Collato, I'm a PhD student in Mathematical Sciences at [Politecnico di Torino](https://www.polito.it/).
-My research focuses on...

 ## Research Interests